Facts and Figures

 2013, seven Oxford professors were elected to the Fellowship of the

 successes of Oxford’s academics are recognised regularly in the awarding of

 prestigious international prizes, such as the European Laureate Award in the L'Oréal-UNESCO For Women in Science Awards, bestowed on Professor Fran Ashcroft in 2012; the Louis-Jeantet Prize for

-Medicine, given to Professor Fiona Powrie in 2012 and Professor Peter Ratcliffe in 2009; the Gairdner Award for medical
+Medicine, given to Professor Fiona Powrie in 2012 and Sir Peter Ratcliffe in 2009; the Gairdner Award for medical

-research, awarded in 2010 to Professor Peter Ratcliffe and Professor Nick
+research, awarded in 2014 to Sir Marc Feldmann and Sir Ravinder Maini and in 2010 to Sir Peter Ratcliffe and Professor Nick

 White; and the International Balzan Prize, awarded to Professor Reinhard Strohm in 2012 and Professor Joe Silk

 University has won nine Queen's Anniversary Prizes for

 Higher Education, more than any other university.
 The prizes